Beale street

 To gain an understanding of this battle, its strategic importance, and how it influenced the outcome of the war, I recommend:

-At Shiloh Military Park visitors can dive into the past.
+At Shiloh Military Park visitors can explore the past.
 Things to do include:

 10. Stones River National Battlefield